Skip to main content

 PHARMICO (CTN-0116)

-The Implementing a Pharmacist-Integrated Collaborative Model of Medication Treatment for Opioid Use Disorder (PharmICO) Study will implement a specific model at four diverse sites across the United States.
-Study teams will employ a longitudinal mixed-methods approach to evaluate the feasibility, acceptability, and impact of implementing this model at the four sites.
+The Implementing a Pharmacist-Integrated Collaborative Model of Medication Treatment for Opioid Use Disorder Study (CTN-0116, PharmICO) implemented a specific model at four diverse sites across the United States.
+Study teams employed a longitudinal mixed-methods approach to evaluate the feasibility, acceptability, and impact of implementing this model at the four sites.

 PI: Nicholas Cox, PharmD